alexpchin/react-training-workshop/middle/lessons.md

 If you think this feels like Flux or Redux, you'd be right!
 We're missing a few bits and the structure isn't quite right - ideally an action wouldn't directly talk to the store, but instead send it to a dispatcher that would then send it onto the store, such that actions and the store are kept entirely separate.
 We'll tackle this section next with an Redux example.

 __Exercise__: with the code as it is, can you add a 'Delete' button to each todo that when clicked will cause the todo to be removed from the store?
+You might find it easier if you move the rendering of Todos and make a `Todo` component that is rendered for each todo.

 (Solution is on branch `middle-2-delete-exercise`)